 Showing results 1 - 45 of 45

-This summary from a Better Buildings Residential Network peer exchange call focused on how energy efficiency initiatives relate to real estate marketing.
+This summary from a Better Buildings Residential Network peer exchange call focused on new and updated revenue strategies.

 This practitioner-focused Toolkit for Residential Energy Efficiency Upgrade Programs was created by Green For All to assist new, established, and future energy efficiency programs launch and scale initiatives that can deliver the full promise of the green economy.
 It is intended as a practical resource that offers examples, tools, and templates that a program manager can deploy to implement a variety of aspects of their program including best practice briefs and summary documents, RFPs, contracts, and other program design and implementation templates that communities nationwide have used to create their own efficiency programs.

 This presentation covers details of an in-store market test for Super-Efficient Dryer (SED) marketing collateral.
 Five different marketing message concepts were created based on previous consumer research.
 The concepts include: an image, a headline of the key benefit, and a brief product description to drive credibility.